hycis/TensorGraph/README.md

 ```python
 graph = Graph(start=[s1, s2], end=[e1, e2])
 ```
-Run train forward propagation to get symbolic output from train mode, the number of outputs from `graph.train_fprop` is the same as the number of `EndNodes` put into `Graph`
+Run train forward propagation to get symbolic output from train mode.
+The number of outputs from `graph.train_fprop` is the same as the number of `EndNodes` put into `Graph`
 ```python